kernelci/tuxmake/docs/reproducible_builds.md

 `KRUSTFLAGS`.
 The build directory becomes `/tuxmake`, and the source files get names relative to the tree, the same as an in tree build.

+You can pass your own `KCFLAGS`, `KAFLAGS` or `KRUSTFLAGS` with `--environment`.
+TuxMake then puts the maps in front of your flags, so the paths stay out of the debug info anyway.
+The maps only make sense on this machine, so the reproducer carries your flags and not the maps.
+You cannot turn the maps off.
+An empty value only means that nothing comes after them.

 So a debugger does not find the sources on its own.
 Run it from the root of the kernel tree, or point it there: